- Weapon Program Background Report

 October 1997: The U.S. reveals that, in "written, confidential communications" to U.S. officials, China has pledged that it will not engage in new nuclear cooperation with Iran.
 The pledge exempts two existing Chinese projects in Iran: a "Zero Power Reactor" and a "Zirconium Tube Factory."

-February 1998: American pressure forces Turboatom, a Ukrainian manufacturer of steam turbines, to abandon its $45 million deal to supply turbines to Bushehr.
+February 1998: U.S. pressure forces Turboatom, a Ukrainian manufacturer of steam turbines, to abandon its $45 million deal to supply turbines to Bushehr.

 March 1998: The CIA reports that Iran is "attempting to acquire fissile material and technology for weapons development" under the guise of establishing a nuclear fuel cycle for its civilian energy program.